Over My Dead Body (novel): Plot summary

 Carl Mueller illustrated the abridged version of Over My Dead Body for The American Magazine (September 1939), the first appearance of the Nero Wolfe mystery.

-Nero Wolfe is approached by Carla Lovchen, a young fencing instructor and illegal immigrant from Montenegro, on behalf of her co-worker and fellow “alien”, Neya Tormic.
+Nero Wolfe is approached by Carla Lovchen, a young fencing instructor and immigrant from Montenegro, on behalf of her co-worker and fellow immigrant, Neya Tormic.
 Neya has been wrongfully accused of stealing diamonds out of the coat pockets of Nat Driscoll, a wealthy student at the fencing studio where she and Carla work.
-However, Wolfe reacts with unusual hostility to Carla’s presence, storming out of the room and refusing to even consider her request.
+Wolfe reacts with unusual hostility to Carla's presence, storms out of the room and refuses to consider her request.

-After Carla leaves, Wolfe realises that she had an ulterior motive for visiting him; she has hidden a letter inside a book in Wolfe’s office.
+Wolfe realizes that she had another motive for visiting him; she has hidden a letter inside a book in Wolfe's office.
 The letter, written in Serbo-Croatian, empowers Princess Vladanka Donevich, a Croatian aristocrat, to secretly negotiate with a foreign power over the rights to Yugoslavian forestry interests.
-When Carla returns, once more demanding Wolfe’s help, she shocks both Wolfe and Archie with a revelation — Neya claims to be Wolfe’s long-lost daughter, and has an adoption certificate as proof.
-Although skeptical, Wolfe admits that he adopted an orphan girl during his military service in Montenegro but lost contact with her during the political upheavals following the First World War.
-Nevertheless, Neya’s arrest would prove an embarrassing scandal for Wolfe, and he agrees to assist her.
+When Carla returns, still wanting Wolfe's help, she shocks Wolfe and Archie with the news that Neya is Wolfe's long-lost daughter, and has the adoption certificate as proof.
+Wolfe admits that he adopted an orphaned three-year-old girl during his military service in Montenegro and lost contact with her during the political upheavals following the First World War.
+To avoid embarrassment, Wolfe agrees to assist her.

-Archie is sent to the fencing studio to investigate and meets Neya.
-Soon after, a British student at the studio named Percy Ludlow claims that Neya was simply recovering cigarettes from his coat, which is similar to Driscoll's.
-Archie is surprised when Neya seems more confused than relieved by Ludlow providing her an alibi, but the matter is quickly resolved when Driscoll arrives, sheepishly confessing that the diamonds had never been stolen in the first place; he had simply forgotten where he had left them.

-Wolfe asks Archie to bring Neya to him, meaning that Archie is present in the studio when Percy Ludlow is found dead, killed with an épée.
-Although the studio’s swords are blunted, the murderer has stolen a device called a col de mort that can be attached to one, turning it into a deadly weapon.
-As the police arrive, Archie discovers that his coat has been tampered with; suspecting that the murderer has planted the col de mort on him, he slips away and heads back to the brownstone, where he and Wolfe confirm his suspicions.
+Archie and Carla go to the fencing studio, where Archie meets Neya.
+A British student at the studio named Percy Ludlow provides an alibi for Neya.
+Neya seems confused by Ludlow’s alibi.
+The matter is resolved when Driscoll arrives, sheepishly confessing that the diamonds had never been stolen; he had simply forgotten where he had left them.
+Later that day, Archie is present in the studio when Percy Ludlow is found dead, killed with an épée.
+The murderer has stolen a device called a col de mort that can be attached to a blunted épée, making it a deadly weapon.
+As the police arrive, Archie sees that his coat pocket has something extra in it.
+Fearing that the murderer has planted the col de mort there, Archie slips away to the brownstone, where he and Wolfe confirm his suspicions.